 The CONTRACTOR is advised that the WZITS downtime will be strictly enforced.
 Should the total WZITS go offline or the project effect any other SCDOT ITS components, liquidated damages will be assessed at the rate of \$2,500.00 (Two Thousand Five hundred Dollars) for each 1/4 hour interval the system is offline (or any portion thereof).
+SCDOT will identify outage, confirm, and notify CONTRACTOR.
 Should any portion of the WZITS go offline, at which the criteria above is not met, liquidated damages will be assessed at the rate of \$500.00 (Five hundred Dollars) for each 1 hour interval each item is offline (or any portion thereof).
+Liquidated damages begin two hours following notification of the outage and ends when SCDOT confirms that service has been restored.